-In 2008, Lorina joined Opera Australia as a principal artist and has since performed many roles including: Queen of Night (Die Zauberflöte), Die Fiakermilli (Arabella), Amina (La sonnambula), Lisa (La sonnambula), Leila (Les pêcheurs de perles), Tytania (A Midsummer Night’s Dream), Honey B (Bliss; in Sydney, Melbourne and at the Edinburgh Festival), Marzelline (Fidelio) for the State Opera of South Australia, for which she received a Helpmann Award nomination.
+In 2008, Lorina joined Opera Australia as a principal artist and has since performed many roles including: Queen of Night (The Magic Flute), Fiakermilli (Arabella), Amina (La sonnambula), Lisa (La sonnambula), Leila (The Pearlfishers), Titania (A Midsummer Night’s Dream), Honey B (Bliss; in Sydney, Melbourne and at the Edinburgh Festival), Marzelline (Fidelio), for the State Opera of South Australia, for which she received a Helpmann Award nomination.

 Lorina has appeared as soprano soloist with the Sydney Philharmonia, Royal Melbourne Philharmonic, Collegium Musicum Choir, Melbourne Bach Choir and the Sydney, Darwin, Canberra, Queensland and Tasmanian Symphony Orchestras.
 She gave a series of concerts throughout China in 2009, and has also recorded highlights from Strauss’ Der Rosenkavalier with Yvonne Kenny for ABC Classics.
 In 2014, Lorina appeared in Handel's Rodelinda conducted by Maestro Richard Bonynge; was a soloist with the Tasmanian Symphony Orchestra and Marko Letonja in Hobart and Launceston.

-In 2016, Lorina continues her association with Opera Australia, performing Musetta in La Boheme and Woglinde in Das Rheingold and Götterdämmerung as part of the Ring Cycle in Melbourne and appears for the 5th time in the company’s Opera in the Domain performance.
+In 2016, Lorina continues her association with Opera Australia, performing Musetta in La bohème and Woglinde in Das Rheingold and Götterdämmerung as part of The Ring Cycle in Melbourne and appears for the fifth time in the company’s Opera in the Domain performance.
 She also appears with the Tasmanian Symphony in their Gilbert and Sullivan Spectacular.